beilawellner/3D-camera-simulator/README.md

-# 3D Rendering Engine
+# 3D Rendering Engine Simulator

-This project implements a simple 3D rendering engine designed for educational purposes.
+This project implements a 3D rendering engine.
 It includes essential components such as elements, geometries, primitives, a renderer, and scene management, enabling the creation and rendering of basic 3D scenes.

 ## Table of Contents